yuyang339/cs140e-21spr/labs/8-device-interrupts/README.md

   1. Implement the routines in `3-vector-base/vector-base.h`.
 The driver in that directory should show a speedup and complete correctly.

+  2. Make your own: `libpi/src/int-init-reg.c` that implements the
+     routine:

+        void int_init_reg(void *int_vector_addr)

+     Which should be a re-implementation of `int_init` using the vector base register file (which you will have to include) instead of copying the table itself.

+     As usual: Make sure to add that file to `put-your-src-here.mk`.

-  2. Make a copy of your `1-gpio-int` directory and convert it over to use the vector base method.
-You'll have to make your own:
+  3. Make a copy of your `1-gpio-int` directory and convert it over to use the vector base method.

-        // put this in a separate file in src/ `gpio_int_init_reg(void *int_vector_addr)`

-     to supercede the code in `staff-src/interrupts-c.c:int_init`

-  3. Use the prelab code to check which registers you can remove from your save-restore in the interrupt handler.
-You should write a runtime routine that verifies that the routine that contains the inline assembly that clobbers the registers you want to skip only consists of a single `bx lr`.
+  4. Use the prelab code to check which registers you can remove from your save-restore in the interrupt handler.
+If should be the case that if you "clobber" a callee-saved register you do not want to skip, `gcc` will not save it.

-Measure the performance improvement.

 ------------------------------------------------------------------------
 ### Part 4: a interrupt-based software uart